wso2/docs-ob-toolkit-uk/en/docs/learn/consent-authorization-intro.md

 - Intruders from intercepting the authorization information sent in the request_object
 - Authorization request calls becoming bulky with the authorization details signed in the JWT

-and protects the confidentiality and integrity of the authorization details when passing through an TPP application.
+and protects the confidentiality and integrity of the authorization details when passing through a TPP application.

 ###Pushed Authorization web application
 The TPPs obtain `request_uri` which is a reference to the authentication and authorization details sent in the